 We own a modern, high-quality fleet of dry bulk carriers.
-We believe that owning a modern, highquality fleet is more attractive to charterers, reduces operating costs and fuel consumption and allows our fleet to be more operationally reliable, which improves utilization.
+We believe that owning a modern, high-quality fleet is more attractive to charterers, reduces operating costs and fuel consumption and allows our fleet to be more operationally reliable, which improves utilization.

 Our fleet includes three groups of sister ships.
 We believe that maintaining a fleet that includes sister ships, which are vessels of virtually identical sizes and specifications, enhances the revenue generating potential of our fleet by providing us with operational and scheduling flexibility.
 The uniform nature of sister ships also improves our operating efficiency by allowing our fleet Managers to apply the technical knowledge of one vessel to all vessels of the same series and creates economies of scale that enable us to realize cost savings when maintaining, supplying and crewing our vessels.
-We are a holding company with ownership of 15 intermediate holding companies, each of which in turn wholly owns a vessel-owning company, save for one intermediate holding company, which owns an 80% interest in the relevant vessel-owning company.
-We intend to continue to structure future fleet acquisitions primarily in this manner, such that each vessel is held by a single vessel-owning company, which in turn will be owned by an intermediate holding company that is ultimately owned by Goldenport Holdings.
-We also own a 50% interest in a joint venture company, entered into with a subsidiary of Glencore International AG (or Glencore) in March 2007, which (through its whollyowned vessel-owning companies) owns and operates two dry bulk carriers, the Ermis and the Alpine-Trader.